What is an ELD Device or E-Log?

 CSA stands for Compliance, Safety, Accountability. driver with a greater CSA score is more likely to get jobs and is considered more employable than others.
-And using an ELD device helps to improve the CSA score of drivers.
+And using an Electronic Logging Device helps to improve the CSA score of drivers.

 Lower HOS Violations

-Since the ELD device can alert the drivers of a possible HOS violation which may occur shortly, the drivers can then take action accordingly and avoid the violation altogether.
+Since the ELD device can alert the drivers of a possible HOS violation which may occur shortly.
+Drivers can then take action accordingly and avoid the violation altogether.